keygen-sh/air-gapped-activation-example/README.md

 using your mobile device to scan the initial QR code.
 In this example, the client respresents your application.
 You may perform the client operations while disconnected from the internet.

+Upon successful activation, you will see a new machine resource created in your Keygen account, and both the activated machine and mobile device will let you know that the activation was a success.

 ## Questions?